M&J Trimming Product Glossary

 M

 Magna-Tac: Similar to E-6000, but not as strong.
-It’s more of a craft glue.
+Magna-Tac is more of a craft glue.

-Marabou: made from the fine feathers of an ostrich available in a 2yd boa or as a fringe.
+Marabou: Made from the fine feathers of an ostrich available in a 2 yard boa or as a fringe.

-Metallic Trims: Gold, silver, and copper flecked ribbon or braid having a shimmering affect.
-Has a fancy or expensive appeal like gold and silver jewelry.
-Used for adding vibrancy to a garment or interior piece such as eveningwear, costume, or furniture.
+Metallic Metallic Trims: Gold, silver, and copper flecked ribbon or braid with a shimmering effect.
+Metallic trims are used to add vibrancy to a garment or interior piece such as eveningwear, costume, or furniture.

 MM: Abbreviation for millimeters.
 25mm = 1 inch.

-Moiré: A type of satiny like ribbon that has a watermark look to it.
+Moiré: A type of satin-like ribbon that has a watermark appearance to it.

 Monofilament Edge: A very thin “fish” line in the ribbon edge.
 It gives the ribbon body but it is not wire edge.